 A visit to the Noah Webster House in West Hartford, Connecticut, allows you to learn more about this interesting and revolutionary character.

-This is the fourth and final stop on our Connecticut Author Adventures Trail!
+This is the fourth stop on our Connecticut Author Adventures Trail.

 Rebecca Blake Beech